google/WebFundamentals/src/content/en/updates/2019/02/hotpath-with-wasm.md

 even non-existent at times.

 #### Rust

+Note: Since the release of this article, we have learned more about how to optimize Rust for WebAssembly.
+Please see the [update section](#update-rust) at the end of this article.

 Rust is a new, modern programming language with a rich type system, no runtime and an ownership model that guarantees memory-safety and thread-safety.
 Rust